M-o-a-T/moat-kv/docs/source/code.rst

 =======

-The location for Python modules is configurable and defaults to ".moat.kv code module".
+The location for Python modules is configurable and defaults to ":.moat.kv.code.module".
 Modules are stored as a dict with these attributes:

 * ``code``: the actual program text